 Director skills and experience

 Our directors have diverse skills, backgrounds and experience, individually and as a group, that Devon has identified as highly relevant for effective management of an upstream energy company.
-In addition to the skills and experience summarized in this matrix, our directors are known as strategic thinkers, have high expectations for the company’s performance and are attuned to the demands of their board oversight role and good governance practices.
+In addition to their skills and experience, our directors are known as strategic thinkers, have high expectations for the company’s performance and are attuned to the demands of their board oversight role and good governance practices.

 Linking executive pay to performance